greenelab/meta-review/content/response-to-reviewers.md

 Is it not true that DR was a first instance use of Manubot?
 If so, why not describe the tool, then describe DR as the pilot?
 Generally it read as though those two sections were distinct, while I think the authors intended that they be part of a bigger story.

+We thank the reviewer for pointing out that that original organization was confusing.
+The intention of the section previously titled `Contribution workflow` is to present the overall philosophy of collaborative writing with Manubot before diving into specific Manubot features that enable this writing process.
+Deep Review is used as to provide specific examples of the collaborative process.
+We restructured this section, now named `Manubot contribution workflow`, and generalized it in [GH183](https://github.com/greenelab/meta-review/pull/183) and discussed the changes in [GH129](https://github.com/greenelab/meta-review/pull/129).

 ## Reviewer 2

 > Overall, the article is nicely written and corresponds to a software paper (in my opinion).